Vexed01/Vex-Cogs/docs/cogs/autoping.rst

 Add yourself or a user/role to the autoping list for this channel.

-Only moderators can add other users or roles.
+Only admins can add other users or roles.

 **Examples:**
 - ``[p]autoping add`` to add yourself to the list.